FtuoilXelrash/Quack/README.md

 # Quack
-Quack Decal Plugin Asheron's Call
+A Decal utility plugin for use with private Asheron's Call emulation servers